madzadev/audio-player/README.md

 ## Final notes

 It's recommended to use CMS like [Contentful](https://www.contentful.com) to manage your audio files and access them via API.

+The project is under MIT license, so be free to check it out and contribute!